 In Library Use

 As “the world’s leading resource for online family history and genealogy,” Ancestry provides access to a large and diverse collection of online genealogical databases to help research your family’s history.
-The Ancestry Library Edition allows access to an exceptional array of information beginning with census, birth, marriage, death, military, land, and immigration records.
-For more information, please click here.
-Ancestry Library Edition does not include every feature and database provided by the Ancestry edition available to individuals at home; to learn more about the differences, please click here.
+The Ancestry Library Edition allows access to an exceptional array of information beginning with census, birth, marriage, death, military, land, and immigration records for patrons on site at the library but access is not available from home.

 For Use Anywhere

 It’s easier to see what titles are available and searches are a snap with the new look.
 Plus, the new generation of OverDrive enables users to read eBooks instantly with no downloads through the new OverDrive Read.
-Read more here about our FREE Overdrive service and its new easier process.

 The Essex Library is pleased to bring you FREE access to JobNow, the online resource for resume assistance, live job coaching, and links to other quality online resources.
 JobNow provides templates for different types of resumes – you can create your resume, upload your file to their Resume Lab and JobNow experts will critique your resume and return a marked-up document to you.
 You can also have an online chat with a JobNow coach who will work with you to help you ace your upcoming interviews.

-We can notarize documents for you Monday through Friday.
+Generally, the Notary Public is available Monday-Wednesday 10-6, Thursday 1-7 and Friday 10-5.
+Please call ahead to assure availability.
 We ask for a $5 contribution which we use to help buy books for the Library.